Tag Archives: conflict of interest

 That’s a question that the late great Dr. Tom Ferguson said he was often asked during his public talks and workshops.
 The pioneering physician, author and researcher studied and wrote about the empowered medical consumer starting in the 1970s – a time when most people had never even heard of such an animal.

-Doctors on the take: how to read the fine print in cardiac research study results
+Doctors on the take: a patient’s guide to fine print in research

 The more I read, the better I liked what I was reading.
 The study showed that the vegetable-based protein-eating participants not only successfully lost weight on this new Eco-Atkins Diet, but they showed greater reductions in their LDL (bad) cholesterol levels than the control group.